NHSDigital/dtos-analyse-data-science/README.md

 ## Design

-Each project in the projects folder is self-contained, with it's own README, pyproject.toml and Dockerfile.
+Each project in the projects folder is self-contained, with it's own README, pyproject.toml and Docker file.
 Projects can be developed on local machines, using Poetry for virtual environments, package and dependency management.
 Alternatively Podman/Docker can be used to run the scripts.

 ## Contacts